lmxyy/sige/diffusion/README.md

 Note:

-* By default, these commands will test results on CUDA if CUDA is available.
+* By default, these commands will test results on GPU if GPU is available.
 For CPU results, you could specify `--device cpu`.
 * You could specify the test editing sample with `--image_metas`.
 It also support multiple samples, sperated by white space.

 * You could change the number of the warmup and test rounds with `--warmup_times` and `--test_times`.